Great Basin Astronomy Festival

 Behind the Lehman Caves Visitor Center, rangers will have a solar telescope set up, allowing anybody to come and view our planet's closest star safely.
 View sunspots and prominences, filaments and ejections through our specialized telescope and see the sun as you never have before.

 Next to the telescope, join in creating small, take-home crafts.
 Build a constellation using pipe cleaner and UV sensitive beads which change color under sunlight and glow in the dark.
 Perfect for all ages!
-No registration required, just drop by for a spell!
+No registration required, just drop by.

 Note: If weather is poor, solar scope will be set up but the sun may not be visible.